 Walk across the bridge.
 (I suggest doing this from the north end after getting the umbrella, so you can just jump whenever you get bored.
 If you try this from the south, save first, because then the only way to escape is to fly on the pterodactyl, and you need to save that summoning for another purpose.)

 Open the umbrella while flying on the pterodactyl.

 Open the umbrella indoors.

-While wearing the helmet, repeatedly look into the gray sphere.
+While wearing the helmet, repeatedly look into the gray sphere.(ok)

 Go in and blow a bubble.
+This mirror reflects at a 90-degree angle.
 Turn the mirror so that it reflects the incoming light into the direction of the exit passageway.
-(E.g., if you entered by going northwest, turn the mirror south so that it will reflect the light from the southeast towards the southwest.)
-Explore the underground using this light, blowing bubbles as necessary to keep reflecting it onwards.
+(E.g., if you entered by going northwest, thus coming into the room from the southeast, turn the mirror to face south, so that it will reflect the light from southeast to southwest.)
+Explore the underground using this light, blowing bubbles in each room to keep reflecting it onwards.
 You may need to backtrack and make new mirrors, because they don't last forever, and can also be popped by the creatures wandering about.

 For Your Amusement at various times:

 Refer to the old woman in the shops as "Y'Gael" (the name of the old woman in the introduction). (ok)